Edwinvasquez35/Crud_Sql_Flask-alchemy/README.md

 # Crud_Sql_Flask-alchemy
-a database related to SQL, developed with the Flask-alchemy python framework
+A database related to SQL, developed with the Flask-alchemy python framework